-Fig. 8 shows the local SED variation across the plate averaged over a cylindrical volume having radius R_0 and height h, with h about equal to R_0 .
-In Refs [13-18] R_0 was thought of as a material property which varies under static and fatigue loading but here, for the sake of simplicity, R_0 and h are simply set equal to 1.0 mm, only to quantify the three-dimensional effects through the disc thickness.
+Figs. 7-8 show the local SED variation respectively across the disc and the plate averaged over a cylindrical volume having radius R_0 and height b, with b about equal to R_0 .
+In Refs [13, 14-16, 17-18] R_0 was thought of as a material property which varies under static and fatigue loading but here, for the sake of simplicity, R_0 and b are simply set equal to 1.0 mm, only to quantify the three-dimensional effects through the disc and plate thickness.